Licence - homes in multiple occupancy

 A building or part of a building is an HMO if it meets one of the following tests:

-Any converted building comprising self-contained flats that do not meet the 1991 Building Regulation Standards and less than two thirds of the flats are owner-occupied.
+- Any converted building comprising self-contained flats that does not meet as a minimum the 1991 Building Regulations standard and less than two thirds of the flats are owner-occupied.

 Do all HMOs have to be licensed?

-- Mandatory (has to be done) licensing of HMOs for properties that have 3 or more storeys (including habitable basements and attics) and 5 or more persons in more than one household.
+No. The Council is only operating mandatory licensing of HMOs that have 3 or more storeys (including habitable basements and attics) and occupied by 5 or more persons in more than one household.